OfficeDev/script-lab/README.md

 ## Report a bug, or suggest a feature

 To report a bug, [create a new issue](https://github.com/OfficeDev/script-lab/issues/new).
-Please provide as much detail as you can: tell us the operating system, the Office build number, and your browser (if you're using Office Online).
+Please provide as much detail as you can: tell us the operating system, the Office build number, and your browser (if you're using Office on the web).

 If you have a suggestion for a feature, please feel free to file it under "issues" as well, and we will tag it appropriately.
 The more detail, the better!
 We also gladly accept pull requests... (see more at [CONTRIBUTING.md](CONTRIBUTING.md)).